tituscharoensri/ADC_ENOB-Validation/README.md

 - Displays FFT plot

 ## Testing Process
 ENOB stands for Effective Number of Bits.
 It is a measure of the actual performance of an Analog-to-Digital Converter (ADC) and is used to quantify how many bits of the ADC are effectively being used to represent the analog input signal.

+When evaluating the ENOB of a larger system that includes filters, signal conditioning, and other processing stages, you can compare it with the ENOB value of the ADC chip itself.
+This comparison helps you understand how much precision is lost due to the surrounding circuitry.

+In this case i am calculating System ENOB, which is using data acquired from a receiving CANbus Node (Nucleo board) to evaluate the performance of this system:

+CANNode → Sensor CANbus → Receiver Node.

 There are a couple of ways to calculate ENOB, we used to use SNR (signal to noise ratio), SINAD (Signal to noise and distortion ratio) or THD (Total harmonic distortion).
 Once we obtain a ENOB value we can compare  with the manufacturer's specifications for the ADC resolution.